TakunMaii/mote/docs/compiler_usage.md

 - When executable linking succeeds, the temporary `.ll` file is removed.
 - If `clang` link fails, the compiler keeps the intermediate `.ll` file for debugging.

+## Entry Model

+- The compiler does not require a user-defined `main` function in Mote source.
+- It synthesizes the native entry point itself.
+- User top-level statements are lowered into an internal initialization function and executed at startup.
+- In a multi-file program, imported modules are collected before lowering, so the final top-level execution order is defined by the module system rather than by the host linker.

 ## Output Naming

 - `-S test\basic\simple.mote` defaults to `test\basic\simple.ll`